Ayo Afolabi

 + Combat is a significant aspect, simplified to emulate older hack-and-slash games, providing players with something to do while in motion

-+ Game elements prioritize movement, combat, and defence, equipping players with skills necessary for survival
++ Game elements prioritise movement, combat, and defence, equipping players with skills necessary for survival

 + Spawns are counter to player-play patterns.
 Players who are often in melee range spawn more Snipers, who spawn farther and more spaced out, meant to get them to venture to farther points to kill enemies.